TTD Logo

 The volunteers are requested to bring their own locks and keys along with them and no individual rooms will be allotted.

-The Srivari Sevakulu have to discharge their selfless services in the service areas allotted by the office.
+The Srivari Sevaks have to discharge their selfless services in the service areas allotted by the office.
 Service timings will be for a minimum of 6 hours per day.

 Uniform is mandatory for Srivari Seva.
-Male volunteers should wear white shirt and white pant or Dhothi or kurta-pyjama, while female volunteers should wear orange colour saree with Maroon border while in service.
+Male volunteers should wear white shirt and white pant or Dhothi or kurta-pyjama, while female volunteers should wear orange colour saree with Maroon border and Maroon blouse or Orange colour top with Maroon colour bottom and same colour duppatta while in service.

 If they fail to come in the specified uniform, then they will not be allotted service.

-The sevakulu have to wear Srivari Seva scarves only when on duty.
+The Sevaks have to wear Srivari Seva scarves only when on duty.

 Always chant Govinda and address every one as Govinda only and serve the pilgrims with patience.